nexdatas/nxsmacrogui/README.rst

 Debian packages
 ^^^^^^^^^^^^^^^

-Debian Bookworm, Bullseye, Buster and  Ubuntu Lunar, Jammy, Focal  packages can be found in the HDRI repository.
+Debian Bookworm, Bullseye, Buster and  Ubuntu Plucky, Noble, Jammy packages can be found in the HDRI repository.

 To install the debian packages, add the PGP repository key